DougReeder/barrier-mage/README.md

 Press and release a grip button to move your staff to that hand.
 Press and hold the trigger on your staff hand to draw a straight segment.
-Press and hold the A or X button on your staff hand to draw a circular arc.
+Press and hold the A or X button on your staff hand to draw an arc or circle.
-~~Press and hold the trigger on your empty hand to fire sparks.~~
+~~Press and hold the trigger on your empty hand to fire sparks to annoy creatures.~~

 If you're moved to create a fantasy landscape that can use point light sources, I'd much appreciate such a contribution!